-I would always advise that when you when you instruct your solicitor, to tell them of your plans for the property.
+I would always advise that when you instruct your solicitor, tell them of your plans for the property.
 Tell them if you want an extension or if you wish to run a home business.
 Anything you can imagine, speak to them about it.
 That way your solicitor can ensure that your home can be exactly what you want it to be.

 In times gone by, getting married and buying a home together was the done thing.
 If you bought your property in the sole name of your spouse or held your home as tenants in common, then should you pass away your share of the property would automatically transfer to your spouse on death through the laws of intestacy.

 Of course, now many people choose not to get married.
 Many of the same people, when they buy property, choose to hold a property as tenants in common or in some cases in the sole name of one partner.
 Should the worst happen, this can cause a multitude of problems relating to ownership of the property.